skip to main content

-You can watch NFL Playoffs action on most of the same channels that aired this season’s biggest NFL matchups—including CBS, ESPN, FOX, and NBC.
-If you’ve watched the playoffs before, you’ll recognize that these are the usual channels.
+You can watch NFL playoff action on most of the same channels that aired this season’s biggest gridiron matchups—including CBS, ESPN, FOX, and NBC.
+If you’ve watched the playoffs before, you’ll recognize that these are the usual suspects.
 But with streaming becoming more popular, there are more ways to tune in than ever before.

 What channels have the NFL Playoffs?

-You can watch NFL playoff games across CBS Sports, ESPN, FOX Sports, and NBC Sports networks.
-The following five channels/platforms will carry every playoff game this season.
+You can watch NFL playoff games across CBS Sports, ESPN, FOX Sports, NBC Sports, and Prime Video Sports platforms.
+The following six channels will carry every playoff game this season.

 Spanish-language channels also offer live NFL playoff coverage.
 If you prefer American football en Español, you can switch to ESPN Deportes, Fox Deportes, and UNIVERSO/Telemundo instead of ESPN/ABC, FOX, and NBC.
 CBS usually provides Spanish-language audio through the secondary audio programming (SAP) feature.